 - Exchange Transfusion – Exchange transfusion is perhaps the most intensive treatment for serious jaundice and BE.
 This process includes repeated withdrawal of small amounts of the baby’s blood.
 Next, doctors dilute maternal antibodies and bilirubin, then transfer the blood back to the baby’s system.
 This process is only done in severe cases and is completed in the Neonatal Intensive Care Unit (NICU).

 The natural causes of severe jaundice or BE vary depending on the child and his or her overall health.
 After all, it is natural for the body to break down red blood cells and process waste.
-There are, however, also causes that are not natural, such as a healthcare provider failing to recognize jaundice, failing to treat it in a timely manner, or failing to treat it at all.
+There are, however, also causes that are not natural.
+These factors include healthcare providers failing to recognize jaundice, failing to treat it in a timely manner, or failing to treat it at all.
 As a parent, you place your trust, and your child’s wellbeing, in the hands of healthcare providers.
 While it is difficult to imagine, negligent healthcare is a serious problem.

 If you are concerned about your child’s health, or have recognized the signs of jaundice or BE, contact your child’s doctor immediately.
 If you are not satisfied that he or she has addressed the issue, get a second opinion.
 While your doctor may not be able to prevent conditions like jaundice or BE, he or she has the responsibility to diagnose and treat such conditions in a timely, appropriate manner.

 Getting Help after a Birth Injury

-If you or your child has been injured due to a birth injury or negligent care in the days or weeks following birth, it is important to protect your health.
+If you or your child has been injured due to a birth injury or negligent care following birth, it is important to protect your health.
 It is also important to protect your legal rights.
 To find out more about how to protect your family’s legal rights after a birth injury, please contact us.
 You can contact Birth Injury Guide by filling out the form on this page and we will respond quickly.